-The autonomy of edge nodes ensures that applications are automatically reconnected to each other after they recover from exceptions.
-This topic describes the autonomy of edge nodes.
+The network autonomy of edge nodes ensures that applications are automatically reconnected to each other after they recover from exceptions.
+This topic describes the network autonomy of edge nodes.

 - Edge nodes may have exceptions or disconnect from the controllers in the cloud.
-If the edge nodes are autonomous in this case, communication within an edge node or across edge nodes can be automatically restored after the applications or nodes are restarted.
+In this case, if the edge nodes are network-autonomous, communication within an edge node or across edge nodes can be automatically restored after the applications or nodes are restarted.
 This applies to cross-node communication in edge computing scenarios where the network connection is weak.

-- By default, applications are deployed on autonomous nodes in both host network mode and non-host network mode.
+- By default, applications are deployed on network-autonomous nodes in both host network mode and non-host network mode.

-- The autonomy of edge nodes ensures that applications are automatically reconnected to each other after they recover from exceptions.
-The following figure shows how autonomous edge nodes function.
+- The network autonomy of edge nodes ensures that applications are automatically reconnected to each other across nodes after the applications recover from exceptions.
+The following figure shows how network-autonomous edge nodes work.